-If leakage is found at...
+If leakage is found at....

-- a. spring side crimp area
+- a. spring side clamp area,

-- b. end plug
+- b. end plug,

-- c. first valve in air line ahead of the spring brake (emergency release)
+- c. first valve in air line ahead of the spring brake (emergency release),

-...replace the valve (if required), or replace the entire piggyback per instructions in the appropriate MGM Brakes Service Manual.
-Be sure to install the release bolt and cage the spring by following the manual's instructions prior to removal.
-Never attempt to open or disassemble the single/piggyback chamber on any spring brake.
+....replace the valve if required OR the entire piggyback per instructions in the appropriate MGM Brakes Service Manual.
+Be sure to install the release bolt and cage the spring per MGM Brakes Service Manual prior to removal.
+Never attempt to open or disassemble any spring brake single/piggyback chamber.